 The Conference Vetting System1 is an independentlymanaged system which reviews the compliance of Third Party Organised Educational Events with the Code.

-is CVS approval required for all Third Party Organised Educational Events before a Member Company can provide support to these events? (added in May 2017)
+Q4: What is the Conference Vetting System (CVS) and, is CVS approval required for all Third Party Organised Educational Events before a Member Company can provide support to these events? (added in May 2017)